-Fall will be here before we know it, but we’ve been having an incredible heat wave in Southern Ontario.
-Pumpkin ice cream seams perfectly appropriate as I write this.
+Fall will be here before we know it.
+Pumpkin ice cream seems perfectly appropriate.
 When Thanksgiving arrives, you can “wow” your guests with this special creamy pumpkin treat.
 Serve it with or without pumpkin pie.
 But don't wait.
 You can make Dairy Free Pumpkin Ice Cream several times before Thanksgiving!

-Be sure to use pure pumpkin for this recipe and not pumpkin pie filling.
+- Pumpkin Puree - Use pure pumpkin, not pumpkin pie filling.
+You can freeze what you don't use, and save it for another time.
 I find canned pumpkin in the same section of my grocery store as the pie fillings.

 This homemade Dairy Free Pumpkin Ice Cream recipe is made in an ice cream machine (affiliate link*).
 I’ve learned a couple of interesting things about that process.
 Let me first explain that the machine works by constantly stirring the ingredients within a frozen bowl.
 As the mixture comes into contact with the frozen sides, it thickens up over half an hour or so.